hms-dbmi-cellenics/worker/README.md

 Setup
 -----

 Open the worker VS Code project to get started.
-Do **not** open the folder directly, as this will cause issues later on.
+Do **not** open the folder directly.

 Development is done inside a development container that is automatically built, run, and managed by Visual Studio Code.
-You **do not** need R, R Studio, or a Python virtual environment to be installed locally.
+You do not need R, R Studio, or a Python virtual environment to be installed locally.

 You must have the following VS Code extensions installed: